Rehnyk/recipe-app/server/README.md

 --------------------

-Welcome to our server application, also known as the back-end, for our recipe app.
+Welcome to our server application, also known as the back-end, for our recipe index.

 ## Technology Stack